paulbovbel/ros2_tracing/tracetools/QUALITY_DECLARATION.md

 ### Direct Runtime non-ROS Dependency [5.iii]

 `tracetools` has a run-time dependency on [LTTng](https://lttng.org/docs/v2.11/).
-It is stable, is tested extensively, has a strict version policy, and is designed for production systems.
-Therefore it is considered equivalent to **Quality Level 1**.
+A Quality Level review for LTTng has yet to be done.

 ## Platform Support [6]